-Your investment in an RV is an important decision that takes careful thought and research.
+Your investment in most class B motorhomes is an important decision that takes careful thought and research.
 Before you purchase your RV, you must define your financial and travel goals.
 If you want to get the most out of your money spent, you need to make sure you do your due diligence.
-Below are the key factors to consider before buying a class B motorhome.
+Below are the key factors to consider before buying most class B motorhomes.

 How Often Do You Travel

-Where will you take your RV, and how will you use it?
+Where will you take your class B motorhome, and how will you use it?
 The type of RV that you purchase will depend on how far you travel, where you visit, and how often you use it.
-If you utilize your RV at least twice per month for long road trips, you will want to focus on an campervan with excellent gas mileage.
+If you utilize your class B camper van at least twice per month for long road trips, you will want to focus on camper vans with excellent gas mileage.
 On the other hand, an occasional short weekend trip to the state park will not necessarily require a fuel-efficient vehicle.

-A useful exercise to do here is to create a checklist of your ideal features for the RV.
+A useful exercise to do here is to create a checklist of your ideal features for the class B motorhome.
 Will you require a shower within the unit, or will an outdoor option be useful for you?
 How much kitchen space will you need?
 Many of the items that go into an RV are luxuries, so you should define your must-haves before deciding on a specific RV model.

-You need to define how much space you want in your RV.
-If you are already looking at a smaller Class B RV, you will most likely use it for you and one other person.
-But some RVs contain extra sleeping arrangements and can hold three people.
+You need to define how much space you want in your Class B RV.
+If you are already looking at a smaller Class B RV, you will most likely use it for yourself and one other person.
+But some camper vans contain extra sleeping arrangements and can hold three people.

 You should also visualize how you will utilize the space.
-Many online RV listings showcase floor plans for you to study to plan out how many people you need, how much cargo you will bring, and what activities you will want to do in the RV.
+Many online class B camper van listings showcase floor plans for you to study to plan out how many people you need, how much cargo you will bring, and what activities you will want to do in the class B RV.